adobe/aem-import-helper/README.md

 ## AEM Authoring (Crosswalk) Imports

-To perform an Crosswalk import, you will need to provide additional parameters to the invocation.
+To perform a Crosswalk import, you will need to provide additional parameters to the invocation.
 The models, filters, and definition files are required.
 You must also specify the import `type` as `xwalk` and provide the `siteName` and `assetFolder`.